 “When shit happens in my life, I turn it into fertilizer”

-Unlike Danny Boyle’s British drama Slumdog Millionaire (2008), Netflix’s Chopsticks promised a dose of quirkiness and fast-paced humour.
+Unlike Danny Boyle’s Slumdog Millionaire (2008), Netflix’s comedy drama film Chopsticks (2019) promised a dose of quirkiness and fast-paced humour.
 Unfortunately, unlike Slumdog Millionaire, the film doesn’t deliver on any of the promises made in the trailer.
 By the time I realised where the plot was going, it was too late to backpedal.

 Sachin Yardi’s 2019 Indian Hindi-language comedy-drama follows Nirma (Mithila Palkar), a young and unobtrusive Mandarin translator on a quest to retrieve her brand new car after it gets stolen.
 To do so, she enlists the help of Artist (Abhay Deol), a local con man, whose broody demeanour forces her to strive for the same level of self-assuredness.
 Together, they face the local mafia leader, Faiyaz (Vijay Raaz), and his beloved goat.

 If the synopsis left you baffled, you are not alone.
 The film’s emotional investment relies on Nirma’s longing for her shiny new car, and the freedom it represents.
 However, that relationship does nothing to strengthen the audience’s engagement with the story.
 The stakes are very low – which reduces our interest in the film that much more.

 In a bid to keep us enthralled, the film strives to create attraction between Nirma and Artist, but even the characters appear uncomfortable at the prospect.
 The juxtaposition of a confident man and a docile young woman is nothing we haven’t seen before, but at least here it’s far from sexual.
 In fact, the innocence of the film’s protagonist channels the charm of Chris Noonan’s Babe (1995).